- The ADB command not found error can be due to an outdated ADB interface driver.

-- Right-click on the option Android ADB Interface or Android Phone, located under Other Devices and -> Select Update Driver Software.
+- Right-click on the Android ADB Interface or Android Phone option, under Other Devices, and select Update driver.

-- Now, a window dialog will show up on your screen with the text Show all devices -> Click Next -> Click Have Disk.
+- Now, a window dialog will show up on your screen with the text Show all devices, click Next.

-- Now, click on Yes -> Click Install.
+- Now, click on Yes, followed by Install.

 3. Enable USB Debugging and Developer Options

-- The first thing that you will have to do it will be to go to your phone Settings -> Select About.
+- The first thing that you will have to do will be to go to your phone Settings and Select About.

-- Here, just tap on Builder number for seven times which enables Developer Options.
+- Here, tap the Build number seven times to enable Developer Options.